Frederisk/WPF-Multilanguage-Sample/README.md

 ## Structure of the Project

-The `MultiLanguage` folder in the root of the repository is the most important part of the project.
+`MultiLanguage` folder in the root of the repository is the most important part of the project.
 It contains the following folders and files:

 - `Common` Folder: contains the common classes and interfaces.
 - `Resources` Folder: contains the resources, especially the multilingual resources.